-The concept plan for this site proposes thirty-one (31) townhouses grouped in seven separate structures.
-Two groups of townhouses would be oriented toward Main Street, a cluster of four groups of townhouses would be oriented toward a central courtyard, and a single townhouse building would be oriented toward Elberon Avenue.
-Primary vehicle access to the site is proposed via a twoway driveway that connects Hume Street and Elberon Avenue approximately 75 feet to the east of Main Street.
-A secondary driveway connects from Hume Street to the primary drive aisle to create a "y-shaped" vehicle circulation pattern.
-Two-car garages and two-car driveways are proposed for each townhouse unit, all oriented toward the site interior.
-A public plaza area and additional visitor parking are proposed in the southwest corner of the site near Main Street.
+The concept plan for this site proposes twenty-eight (28) townhouses grouped in seven separate buildings.
+Two buildings of townhouses would be oriented toward Main Street, four buildings of townhouses would be oriented toward the interior of the site, and a single townhouse building would be oriented toward Elberon Avenue.
+Vehicular access to the site is proposed from Hume and Elberon Streets only.
+Two-car garages and two-car driveways as required in the parking standards hereinabove, are proposed for each townhouse unit, all oriented toward the site interior.
+A public plaza area and additional visitor parking are proposed on the site near Main Street.